 Moisturisers

 This is key to improving the appearance of keratosis pilaris.
 You need a hydrating, emolliating and occlusive moisturiser.
 Look for creams containing ingredients like urea, lactic acid, glycerin and ceramides.
 These will both moisturise and exfoliate the skin.
-Apply your moisturiser immediately after bathing, while the skin is still damp, to lock in moisture.
+Apply your moisturiser immediately after bathing, while the skin is still damp, to lock in water.

 Retinoids